krispypancakes/ml_basics/README.md

 # ml.c
-For fun / educational purposes and self-torture, I'm going to implement ML programs in C.
+For fun, educational purposes and self-torture, I'm going to implement simple ML stuff in C.
+First is obviously MNIST.
+Let's see if I will continue afterwards.
+An idea would also be to switch to C++ add cuda support.

 ### Roadmap:
-- Mnist dataloader
+- Mnist dataloader - check
 - simple MLP nn architecture:
     - neurons, activations
     - forward pass